Singapore to Tianjin By Air freight, Container ship or Road

 Singapore Changi Airport to Tianjin Binhai International Airport

-The quickest way to get from Singapore to Tianjin by ship will take about 8 days 2h and departs from Singapore (SGSIN) and arrives into Tianjin / Xingang (CNTSN).
-There are vessels departing 1-2 times a day on this route.
-COSCO is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from Singapore to Tianjin by ship will take about 7 days 11h and departs from Singapore (SGSIN) and arrives into TIANJIN (CNTNJ).
+There are vessels departing every 1-2 weeks on this route.
+Maersk is one of the carriers that operates regular services on this route with vessels departing n/a.

 More about shipping cargo and freight from Singapore to Tianjin by Air, Ocean and Road

-The shortest shipping time by sea between Singapore and Tianjin is 8 days 2h.
-Ships depart from Singapore (SGSIN) and arrive at Tianjin / Xingang (CNTSN) with scheduled departures 1-2 times a day.
+The shortest shipping time by sea between Singapore and Tianjin is 7 days 11h.
+Ships depart from Singapore (SGSIN) and arrive at TIANJIN (CNTNJ) with scheduled departures Every 1-2 weeks.

-Scheduled flights between Singapore Changi Airport (SIN) and Tianjin Binhai International Airport (TSN) depart every 1-2 days.
-These flights are serviced by Scoot, Xiamen Air, Xiamen Air, China Southern Airlines, Air China, China Southern Airlines, Sichuan Airlines, Shenzhen Airlines, China Eastern Airlines, Air China, Korean Air, Asiana Airlines, Singapore Airlines and Suparna Airlines and the typical transit time is around 6h 8m.
+Scheduled flights between Singapore Changi Airport (SIN) and Tianjin Binhai International Airport (TSN) depart 2-4 times a week.
+These flights are serviced by Scoot, China Southern Airlines, China West Air, Xiamen Air, Xiamen Air, Air China, China Southern Airlines, Shenzhen Airlines, China Eastern Airlines, Air China, Korean Air, Asiana Airlines and Singapore Airlines and the typical transit time is around 6hrs.

-The distance between Singapore and Tianjin by cargo ship is 2,807 Nautical Miles (5,199 Kilometres / 3,231 Miles).
-This distance is measured by sea between Singapore (SGSIN) and Tianjin / Xingang (CNTSN).
+The distance between Singapore and Tianjin by cargo ship is 2,792 Nautical Miles (5,171 Kilometres / 3,213 Miles).
+This distance is measured by sea between Singapore (SGSIN) and TIANJIN (CNTNJ).

 The distance between Singapore and Tianjin by air is around 4,419 Kilometres (2,746 Miles).
 This distance is measured following typical flight paths between Singapore Changi Airport (SIN) and Tianjin Binhai International Airport (TSN).